sgillen/fractal_rl/README.md

 # Shrinking Fractional Dimensions With Reinforcement Learning

-This folder contains supplementary material for a CORL 2020 submission.
-The file contents should include:

-- corl.mp4 - A short video giving an overview of the work.
+This repo contains code to accompony the CORL 2020 paper: Explicitly Encouraging Low Fractional Dimensional Trajectories Via Reinforcement Learning.

-- code/ - All the code required to replicate the results of the paper.
+This directory contains the original manuscript as a pdf, a short accompnying video, and the source code to replicate the results found in the paper.

-- corl_update.pdf - A copy of the manuscript including a page of extra explanatory materials.
-This copy also includes a few fixed typos, but no major changes, and the original submission is still provided as is.
+It contains a modified implementation of Augmented Random Search which modifies rewards obtained from reinforcement learning environments in order to explicitly encourage agents to find policies which induce trajectories with a small fractional dimension.